CALCZERO.COM

 Flour is the worst offender for measurement inconsistency.
 Sifted all-purpose flour might weigh 115 grams per cup.
 The same flour scooped and packed could hit 155 grams.
 That's a 35% swing from the same measuring cup.

 Most recipes assume the spoon-and-level method, which lands around 125 grams per cup.
-Weighing skips all that nonsense.
-125 grams acts like 125 grams whether you scooped it, spooned it, or sifted it.
+Weighing removes that variation.
+125 grams acts like 125 grams whether the flour was scooped, spooned, or sifted.

 Keeping Your Scale Accurate